Understanding minerals exploration

 Exploration rules

-It is the role of Earth Resources Regulation to ensure exploration occurs legally.
-They regulate the industry and support communities where exploration or mining is taking place.
+The Earth Resources Regulator is responsible for ensuring exploration occurs legally.
+We regulate the industry and support communities where exploration or mining is taking place.

-If minerals exploration happens in your community, you need to know your rights and responsibilities and we're here to help.
+If minerals exploration happens in your community, you need to know your rights and responsibilities.
+We're here to help.

 In Victoria, minerals exploration is managed under the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) and the Mineral Resources (Sustainable Development) (Mineral Industries) Regulation 2019.

 Minerals exploration and mining are not allowed in national or state parks.
-More than 20 laws apply to exploration and mining to protect the environment, Indigenous heritage, water, land, Native Title, plants and animals, biodiversity and water catchment.
+More than 20 laws apply to exploration and mining to protect the environment, land, biodiversity, water, and water catchments.

 Fact sheets